 How the Affordable Care Act Has Impacted Nursing

-The program has resulted in good news, bad news and unexpected news.
+The Affordable Care Act has resulted in good news, bad news and unexpected news for nurses.

 The Affordable Care Act (ACA), also known as Obamacare, is in full effect and now news of its impact on the nursing industry has come in.
 Some reports are good, such as job growth; whereas others stress that nurses have bigger patient loads resulting in diminished care for patients.